Robotic arm: Notable robotic arms

 In space, the Canadarm and its successor Canadarm2 are examples of multi degree of freedom robotic arms.
 These robotic arms have been used to perform a variety of tasks such as inspection of the Space Shuttle using a specially deployed boom with cameras and sensors attached at the end effector, and also satellite deployment and retrieval manoeuvres from the cargo bay of the Space Shuttle.

 The Curiosity and Perseverance rovers on the planet Mars also use robotic arms.
 Additionally, Perseverance has a smaller sample caching arm hidden inside its body below the rover in its caching assembly.

 TAGSAM is a robotic arm for collecting a sample from a small asteroid in space on the spacecraft OSIRIS-REx.

-The 2018 Mars lander InSight has a robotic arm called the IDA, it has camera, grappler, is used to move special instruments.
+The 2018 Mars lander InSight has a robotic arm called the IDA, it has a camera, grappler, and is used to move special instruments.

 Low-cost robotic arms

 In the decade of 2010 the availability of low-cost robotic arms increased substantially.
 Although such robotic arms are mostly marketed as hobby or educational devices, applications in laboratory automation have been proposed, like their use as autosamplers.

+Open-source robotics arms such as MeArm have further reduced costs and enabled iterative community improvements to designs.